Business name: doTERRA

-It is basically an essential oil company which revolves around MLM as their main revenue provider and their objective is to promote healthy living through the use of these oils hence the company name.
+It is basically an essential oil company that revolves around MLM as their main revenue provider and their objective is to promote healthy living through the use of these oils hence the company name.

 doTERRA first started back in 2008 by several ex-Young Living members with the aim to create a change in the essential oil business by sharing a different way of promoting them (Through MLM of course).

-Spearheaded by David Sterling, doTERRA is headquartered at Pleasant Grove, Utah and is made up from the initial team members of Emily Wright, Gregory P. Cook, Corey B. Lindley, Dr. David Hill, Rober J. Young, and Mark A. Wolfert.
+Spearheaded by David Sterling, doTERRA is headquartered at Pleasant Grove, Utah and is made up of the initial team members of Emily Wright, Gregory P. Cook, Corey B. Lindley, Dr. David Hill, Rober J. Young, and Mark A. Wolfert.

 It’s like a movie if you think about it but I do admire doTERRA’s tenacity because even after 6 years of being chased by its rival, the company stood strong and reflect all those arrows thrown at them for hopes of a better future.

 I was thinking of the same thing seeing that they are people from a